snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 Snowplow.instance.tracker.track_self_describing_event(purchase_json, context)
 ```

 Every event sent by the JavaScript tracker (v3+) automatically includes a [web page entity](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/#webPage_context), whose sole parameter is an ID unique to that page load.
-This context helps data modelling by allowing the easy identification of events that occurred on the same loaded page.
+This context helps data modelling by allowing the easy identification of events that occurred during the same page view.
 Of course, personalised custom entities can be attached to any event type in addition to the web page entity, to create richer context data.

 Events from the Ruby tracker do not have any automatically included context.